nitin-dominic/NR/_posts/2026-08-28-arm_strawberry_harvest.md

 ## 3. Arm Calibration

 Calibration maps the servo encoder values to physical joint angles.
-This must be done correctly — a bad calibration directly causes the arm to move to wrong positions during both teleoperation and autonomous inference.
+This must be done correctly as a bad calibration directly causes the arm to move to wrong positions during both teleoperation and autonomous inference.

 ```bash
 sudo chmod 666 /dev/ttyACM0   # follower arm